Kapustet/WeatherRegistry/README.md

 # Weather Data Gathering Project.

-Making calls to https://openweathermap.org/api in order to obtain current weather data.
-Logging them to the database every full hour(e.g. 7:00 o'clock) and printing to the console every minute.
+Making calls to [Open Weather API](https://openweathermap.org) in order to obtain current weather data.
+Logging them to the MariaDB database every full hour(e.g. 7:00 o'clock) and printing to the console every minute.

 ## Requirements: